ProblemMan/Aerth/notes.md

 Gate gunpowder so its late game, hich means quantum entangled singularritys are late game as well, which is good.

+Crystal compenents, a few new tiers.

+Nether quartz crafted from certus

 Add info in tooltip for waystones to suggest sharestones Machine Frame requires processors.
 Only the engineering one though.
 Servo requires calculation press.